2024 DnD 5e Bard Class Guide

 2. Jack of All Trades: Helpful for skills in which you don’t have proficiency, but you’ll almost certainly be proficient in most skills that you’re well-suited to use, so this may rarely impact a check.

-3. Subclass: Bard subclasses are briefly summarized below.
+3. Subclass: Bard subclasses are briefly summarised below.
 See our Bard Subclasses Breakdown for help selecting your subclass.

 • College of Dance: A novel take on a martial Bard, turn dancing in combat into a powerful unarmed combat style.